 You can use the HSA balance and tax savings calculator if you want to know how much you or your elderly loved one’s savings can add up in the next 20 years,

-The bottom line is that applying for HSA savings can give you financial freedom when you retire.
+The bottom line of HSA tax benefits is that applying for HSA savings can give you financial freedom when you retire.
 And knowing these advantages, you and your siblings will be keener on contributing to your elderly parent’s health savings account.
 The health savings account is a tax diversification program that ensures you or your elderly loved one will have more flexibility in terms of finances later in life.